 kayaking Lake Talawa

-Lake Talawa is located about 5-miles from Crescent City, near Pacific Shores, in the Coast Ranges.
-At one time, the Smith River emptied to the sea through these lagoons but it has now cut an outlet channel several kilometers north.
-Portions of the area surrounding Lake Talawa and Lake Earl are private.
+Lake Talawa, located about 5 miles from Crescent City near Pacific Shores, sits within the Coast Ranges.
+The Smith River once flowed through these lagoons to the sea but has since cut a channel several kilometers north.
+Portions of the land surrounding Lake Talawa and the connected Lake Earl are privately owned.

 Map of Lake Talawa